JoKleiner/Library-of-42-Basic-C-Functions/README.md

 # Library of basic functions in C
 The library is a collection of basic functions in C written by myself.<br />
-This repository is designed to deepen my understanding of how some standart functions work and to use my own implementations in other projects.
+This repository is intended to deepen my understanding of how some standard functions work and to provide the opportunity to use my implementations in other projects.
 <br/><br/>

 **Below you can see how you can include the library in your projects.**